esha21101/Industry_4.0_project/README.md

 ├── requirements.txt             # Python dependencies
 ├── README.md                    # Project documentation
 # Future Enhancements
-Integration with cloud databases (e.g., PostgreSQL).
+Integration with cloud databases (e.g., PostgreSQL).<br>
-Real-time notifications for feedback updates.
+Real-time notifications for feedback updates.<br>
-Advanced analytics and reporting dashboards.
+Advanced analytics and reporting dashboards.<br>
 # Pull requests are welcome.
 For major changes, please open an issue to discuss what you would like to change.